 HOW TO COLOR PLASTER AND LIME PAINT

-When placing an order, pick from our 130 standard colors as shown above.
+When placing an order, pick from our 60 standard colors.
 The colors are an average representation of the final color on your walls, depending on burnishing or sealing.
-IF CHOOSING CUSTOM COLORS, CONTACT US. email@example.com.
+IF CHOOSING CUSTOM COLORS, CONTACT US. firstname.lastname@example.org.

 ALL ABOUT COLORANTS

-Pigments, colorants and tints all refer to the same thing: that with which you color your plaster, lime wash, paint, etc. There are lots of different tints on the market.
+Pigments, colorants and tints all refer to the same thing: that with which you color your plaster, lime wash, or paint.
+There are a lot of different tints on the market.
 Some are natural, some are synthetic.
 There are liquid colorants and powdered pigments (we'll discuss later).
 The powdered ones are usually natural and most are from some kind of mineral oxide.
 Oxides are great for plasters, especially lime plasters like ours.
 Oxides don't fade in color as easily as some synthetic ones.
-It's not the plaster that will fade them the most, it's mostly the sun (if at all).
+It's not the plaster that causes them to fade the most, it's the sun (if at all).